 Most modern coulibiacs use rice, but I instead go with the classic tradition of the grand coulibiac of Escoffier and use crêpes instead.
 I have also added the smoked salmon, which is not used in the classic recipe but I find adds a delicious nuance to the final flavor profile.
 The original Russian coulibiac used sturgeon with the salmon, I find sea bass to be an excellent substitute.
 While I call for making your own puff pastry, you can easily simplify the recipe by purchasing top-quality frozen puff pastry dough instead.

-Citizens, this is one of the grandest recipes you will ever make – remember the glory of your leader, the awe-inspiring TFD, and his birthday when you make this most exquisite of dishes for your VERY lucky guests! 🙂
+Citizens, this is one of the grandest recipes you will ever make – remember the glory of your Imperious Leader, and his birthday when you make this most exquisite of dishes for your VERY lucky guests! 🙂